sooolee/StyleGAN2-Haunted-House/README.md

 * To scrap the data from the web, I used Website-Image-Scraper built by JJLIMMM (https://github.com/JJLimmm/Website-Image-Scraper).
 Initial downloads were just over 500, but aftering cleaning out the duplicates, cartoonish images, and other unusable images, the dataset was reduced to 150.

-* The original images vary in sizes.
-In order to feed them to StyleGan, they needed to be cropped into squares and also considering the GPU resources, they were resized to 512x512. `process_img.py` was used for this preprocessing.
+* The original images varied in sizes.
+In order to feed them to StyleGan, they needed to be cropped into squares.
+Also considering the GPU resources, they were resized to 512x512. `process_img.py` was used for this preprocessing.

 ## File Structure

 Following file structure was used:

 - [images](https://drive.google.com/drive/folders/1UQyKToqd3XU2Yf6ymu-aNFf2ceqmWM3q) - Raw images after preprocessing.
-- [datasets](https://drive.google.com/drive/folders/1-5GiS5e4QFuYVsXKvHJPj4yW-MSEIULg) - The raw images were ran through `dataset_tool.py` as recommended and placed in this folder (even after initial preprocessing).
+- [datasets](https://drive.google.com/drive/folders/1-5GiS5e4QFuYVsXKvHJPj4yW-MSEIULg) - The raw images were ran through `dataset_tool.py` as recommended by the authors and placed in this folder (even after initial preprocessing).
-- [experiments](https://drive.google.com/drive/folders/1-XlNSwj17wK2hzY6bM9cOOKlo8LqFtJR) - Checkpoints and log during the run are recorded here.
-Checkpoints in pickle files were saved every 10 steps to avoid losing data due to Colab disconnections.
+- [experiments](https://drive.google.com/drive/folders/1-XlNSwj17wK2hzY6bM9cOOKlo8LqFtJR) - Checkpoints and logs during the runs are recorded here.
+Checkpoints in pickle files were saved frequently to avoid losing data due to Colab disconnections.
 - [outputs](https://drive.google.com/drive/folders/1g_JlKig0IzLOitaiaTgyufpXv-y1q5vb) - The output images.

 ## Training

-- The model was first copied from https://github.com/NVlabs/stylegan2-ada-pytorch.git
+- The model was first cloned from https://github.com/NVlabs/stylegan2-ada-pytorch.git

 ```
 !git clone https://github.com/NVlabs/stylegan2-ada-pytorch.git
 ```

-- I referenced jeffheaton [YouTube](https://www.youtube.com/watch?v=L3JLzoe-dJU) and [Notebook](https://github.com/jeffheaton/present/blob/master/youtube/gan/colab_gan_train.ipynb) examples for running this model on Google Colab. :thumbsup:
+- I referenced jeffheaton's [YouTube](https://www.youtube.com/watch?v=L3JLzoe-dJU) and [Notebook](https://github.com/jeffheaton/present/blob/master/youtube/gan/colab_gan_train.ipynb) examples for running this model on Google Colab. :thumbsup: Credits go to jeffheaton.

 ## Outputs and Results

 - As shown above, the output examples are far from realistic photos but catch well the spookiness of haunted house.
-Considering the very small training dataset (150 images), this was surprising to me.
+Considering the very small training dataset (150 images), this was a pleasant surprise to me.

-- A total of 720 steps were ran resulting in 18 checkpoints (one checkpoints per 40 steps).
+- A total of 720 steps were ran resulting in 18 checkpoints (one checkpoint per 40 steps).

 - Based on visual inspection, the outputs at around 520 steps seem to be slightly better than the rest of them.